vlang/v/vlib/x/encoding/asn1/README.md

 More precisely, it provides you with the ability to generate and parse data encoded with ASN.1’s DER (Distinguished Encoding Rules) encoding.
 It does not support other than DER.

-## Status

-> **Warning**
->
+> [!CAUTION]
-> This module is under development, its changed rapidly, and even
+> This module is marked as an experimental, so, its a subject to change (even rapidly).
-> its functionality mostly and hardly tested, i'm sure there are buggy code uncovered recently,
-> so feel free to report an isdue or submit a bug report, or give a feedback.
+> Use it with caution, submit when found a bug and gives yours feedback and review.

 ## Supported ASN.1 Type